abhishek-pandey-22/Active_Listening/README.md

 # Active_Listening

-What are the steps/strategies to do Active Listening?
-(Minimum 6 points)
+## 1. What are the steps/strategies to do Active Listening?

--> To follow Active listening startegies any one should must  go through given steps:-<br>
+#### To follow Active listening startegies any one should must  go through given steps:-<br>

-1.Face the speaker and with eye contact means Face to Face conversation is required.<br>
+* Face the speaker and with eye contact means Face to Face conversation is required.<br>
-2.Pay attention to what the other person is saying with their body language.<br>
+* Pay attention to what the other person is saying with their body language.<br>
-3.You can’t listen and prepare at the same time first let other person complete his statement.<br>
+* You can’t listen and prepare at the same time first let other person complete his statement.<br>
-4.Made body poschutre that you are listening.<br>
+* Made body poschutre that you are listening.<br>
-5.Learn to be away from distraction.<br>
+* Learn to be away from distraction.<br>
-6.Not to jump,judge and justify without listening completely.<br>
+* Not to jump,judge and justify without listening completely.<br>

-According to Fisher's model, what are the key points of Reflective Listening?
+## 2.According to Fisher's model, what are the key points of Reflective Listening?
 (Write in your own words, use simple English)<br>

-What are the obstacles in your listening process?<br>
+## 3.What are the obstacles in your listening process?<br>

--> At time of listening there happen some obstacles like:-
+#### At time of listening there happen some obstacles like:-
- 1. Physiological Barriers: - some people may have genuine hearing problems or deficiencies that prevent them from listening properly.
+ * Physiological Barriers: - some people may have genuine hearing problems or deficiencies that prevent them from listening properly.

-2. Physical Barriers: - These referred to distraction in the environment such as the sound of an air conditioner , cigarette smoke, or an overheated room.
+* Physical Barriers: - These referred to distraction in the environment such as the sound of an air conditioner , cigarette smoke, or an overheated room.

-3. Attitudinal Barriers :- pre occupation with personal or work related problems can make it difficult to focus one’s attention completely on what speaker is saying, even what is being said is of very importance.
+* Attitudinal Barriers :- pre occupation with personal or work related problems can make it difficult to focus one’s attention completely on what speaker is saying, even what is being said is of very importance.

-4. Wrong Assumptions :- The success of communication depend on the both the sender and receiver.
+* Wrong Assumptions :- The success of communication depend on the both the sender and receiver.
 It is wrong to assume that communication is the sole responsibility of the sender or the speaker and that listeners have no role to play.
 Such an assumption can be big barrier to listening.

-5. Cultural Barriers :- Accents can be barriers to listening, since they interfere with the ability to understand the meaning of words that are pronounced differently.
+* Cultural Barriers :- Accents can be barriers to listening, since they interfere with the ability to understand the meaning of words that are pronounced differently.

-6. Lack of Training :- Listening is not an inborn skill.
+* Lack of Training :- Listening is not an inborn skill.
 People are not born good listeners.
 It is developed through practice and training.<br>

-What can you do to improve your listening?<br>
+## 4.What can you do to improve your listening?<br>

- 1. Determine Your Default Listening Style.
+ * Determine Your Default Listening Style.
- 2. Establish Why You’re Listening.
+ * Establish Why You’re Listening.
- 3. Recognize When Your Default Listening Style Is Disruptive.
+ * Recognize When Your Default Listening Style Is Disruptive.
- 4. Ask, Am I Missing Something?
+ * Ask, Am I Missing Something?
- 5. Keep the Focus on the Person.
+ * Keep the Focus on the Person.
- 6. Adapt Your Listening Style to Achieve Conversational Goals.
+ * Adapt Your Listening Style to Achieve Conversational Goals.

-When do you switch to Passive communication style in your day to day life?<br>
+## 5.When do you switch to Passive communication style in your day to day life?<br>

 As We’ve Already Established, Passive Communication Is An Ineffective Way Of Getting One’s Views Across.
 Passive Communicators Rarely Express Their Needs, Thoughts Or Feelings In Public.
 Instead, They Hide Their Emotions And Let Others ‘Walk Over Them’.
 While A Passive Communication Style May Seem Harmless, It’s Not.
 Because It Makes People Believe That Such Communicators Are Powerless, Pushovers Or Uninterested, When That May Be Far From The Truth.<br>